 What Can You Expect from EMS Training?
 Experiences with Bodify EMS

-Anyone who deals with training methods and movement in everyday life will sooner or later ask: When will the first changes be noticeable – and what does that actually feel like?
+Anyone who deals with training methods and movement in everyday life will sooner or later ask: How does EMS training feel in practice – and how can it fit into an everyday routine?

 This question also comes up with EMS, a method that has been used in sports for many years and is often offered in studios alongside traditional strength or mobility training.
-With EMS, your muscle groups are targeted via electrical impulses—combined with joint-friendly exercises.
+With EMS, your muscle groups are targeted via electrical impulses—combined with simple movement exercises.

 Just like with conventional methods, the training experience with EMS can be highly individual.
 To answer the most important questions about EMS training, we’re taking a look at experiences with Bodify.
 Some of our users share their EMS journeys and give personal insights into their daily routines with our trainers.